Candidates: Are you interviewing and need support?

-Game-based assessments are pre-hire assessments intentionally built as games.
-They have several key advantages over more traditional methods of assessment.
+Below are 4 key advantages over more traditional methods of evaluating candidates.

 Game-based assessments allow hiring managers to better gauge candidate success in a single step.
 Understanding skills is understanding potential.
 These assessments are a leap forward from legacy assessment tests which are tedious and time-consuming for candidates—and not always relevant.